 Due to the growing frequency of enquiries, the Guernsey International Insurance Association (GIIA) has produced a guidance note on the formation and management of insurance and reinsurance special purpose vehicles in Guernsey.

-Investment managers conducting reinsurance business within Guernsey’s growing reinsurance sector include Barbican Re, Humboldt Re, Kelvin Re, Nomura Re, and Solidium Re.
+Insurance managers conducting reinsurance business within Guernsey’s growing reinsurance sector include Barbican Re, Kelvin Re, Nomura Re, Solidium Re, and Humboldt Re.

 Humboldt Re is a privately owned reinsurance company based in Guernsey that mainly provides short-tail property and specialty lines reinsurance.
 With an initial capital outlay of CHF 500 million, Humboldt Re intends to build a portfolio of approximately CHF 140 million gross written premiums, with globally diversified reinsurance exposures focused on property catastrophe.